Dalai Lama

 The extent and nature of the Dalai's secular and religious power remains contested.
 One common interpretation is the mchod yon (མཆོད་ཡོན), often translated as "priest and patron relationship".
 It describes the historical alliance between Tibetan Buddhist leaders and secular rulers, such as the Mongols, Manchus, and Chinese authorities.
 In this relationship, the secular patron (yon bdag) provides political protection and support to the religious figure, who in turn offers spiritual guidance and legitimacy.
 Proponents of this theory argue that it allowed Tibet to maintain a degree of autonomy in religious and cultural matters while ensuring political stability and protection.

 Critics, including Sam van Schaik, contend that the theory oversimplifies the situation and often obscures the political dominance more powerful states exert over Tibet.
 Historians such as Melvyn Goldstein have called Tibet a vassal state or tributary, subject to external control.
 During the Yuan dynasty, Tibetan lamas held significant religious influence, but the Mongol Khans had ultimate political authority.
 Similarly, under the Qing Dynasty, which established control over Tibet in 1720, the region enjoyed a degree of autonomy, but all diplomatic agreements recognized Qing China's sovereign right to negotiate and conclude treaties and trade agreements involving Tibet.
 Since the 18th century, Chinese authorities have asserted the right to oversee the selection of Tibetan spiritual leaders, including the Dalai and Panchen Lamas.
 This practice was formalized in 1793 through the "29-Article Ordinance for the More Effective Governing of Tibet".

 According to Tibetan Buddhist doctrine, the Dalai Lama chooses his reincarnation.
 In recent years, the 14th Dalai Lama has opposed Chinese government involvement, emphasizing that his reincarnation should not be subject to external political influence.

+Names

+"Dalai Lama" is part of the full title "圣 识一切 瓦齐尔达喇 达赖 喇嘛" ("Holiness Knowing Everything Vajradhara Dalai Lama") given by Altan Khan.
+"Dalai Lama" combines the Mongolic word dalai and the Tibetan word (bla-ma).
+The word dalai corresponds to the Tibetan word gyatso or rgya-mtsho,' and, according to Schwieger, was chosen by analogy with the Mongolian title Dalaiyin qan or Dalaiin khan.
+Others suggest it may have been chosen in reference to the breadth of the Dalai Lama's wisdom.
+The Dalai Lama is also known in Tibetan as the Rgyal-ba Rin-po-che or simply the Rgyal-ba.